No, not all employers are required to hold a Skilled Worker Sponsor Licence in order to use the Intern Visa scheme.

 An intern will be able to remain in the UK provided that they hold a valid visa.
 The visa ‘valid from’ and ‘expiry’ dates are clearly printed on the visa when it is issued.

-If your intern has a Tier 5 visa for less than 12 months, then they may be able to apply for a visa extension, provided that all eligibility criteria are met.
+If your intern has a Temporary Worker: Government Authorised Exchange visa for less than 12 months, then they may be able to apply for a visa extension, provided that all eligibility criteria are met.
 Please contact us directly to discuss this further.

 Further guidelines regarding freedom to travel abroad are available from the UK Border Agency website.